iluvjava/Maths/Notebook 2.0 obsidian/AMATH 502 Intro to Dynamical Systems and Chaos/AMATH 502.md

 	* Supercritical bifurcation --> attractive limit cycle.
 	* Subcritical Bifurcation --> unstable limit cycle.
 2. Find the bifurcation point(s) for the types listed above for a given 2D dynamical system
-	* [[2D Bifurcation (Zero Eigenvalues)#Example 2 Pitchfork Bifurcation]] --> A complicated example for the non-idea case where Taylor Series has to be used for it.
+	* [[2D Bifurcation with Zero Eigenvalues#Example 2 Pitchfork Bifurcation]] --> A complicated example for the non-idea case where Taylor Series has to be used for it.
 	* For Hopf bifurcation...
 EXAMPLE NEEDED

 #### Chapter 10: Discrete-time Dynamical Systems